NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.widget_info/Tutorial/object.info.widget.tutorial.md

 ![](./Images/togglewidget_window.gif)

-# Step 4: (Optional) add a Slider
+## Step 5: add a Slider

-   In this step, we will be adding a slider to the widget created in Step 3.
+   In this step, you will be adding a slider to the widget created in Step 3.
 This slider will change the scale of the object.
 This is an optional step and may be skipped as it is just to showcase a simple addition of what a widget can do.
 For a more complex slider, [check out the guide to `Slider Manipulator` here.](https://github.com/NVIDIA-Omniverse/kit-extension-sample-ui-scene/blob/main/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md)

-## Step 4.1: Add to widget_info_manipulator.py
+### Step 5.1: Add to `widget_info_manipulator.py`

 Use `Omniverse Ui Framework` to build the framework for the slider in the function `on_build_widgets`.